Nets Give Shocking Update On Kevin Durant’s Injury

 What started as a proposed two-game absence has turned into a long-term injury for Nets’ star forward Kevin Durant.

-The two-time NBA Champion suffered a strained left hamstring last Saturday Night against his former team the Golden State Warriors.
+The two-time NBA Champion suffered a strained left hamstring last Saturday night against his former team the Golden State Warriors.
 When the Nets initially announced KD’s was hurt, it was described as a minor injury that would require the Nets’ star to only miss two games.
-Now Nets’ head coach Steve Nash says KD could miss more time than expected.
+Now Nets head coach Steve Nash says Durant could miss more time than expected.

 Kevin Durant Could Miss Extended Period of Time